hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

    * - Number of hours
      - Select the time limit (in hours) for your interactive app session.
    * - Number of nodes
-     - Select the amount of nodes.
+     - Select the number of nodes.
 Only 1 node should be used in most cases, unless you are sure the app *can and will* use more than 1 node effectively.
    * - Number of cores
-     - Select the amount of cores per node.
+     - Select the number of cores per node.
    * - Number of GPUs
-     - Select the amount of GPUs per node.
+     - Select the number of GPUs per node.
 Check the :ref:`hardware` section for the device type that corresponds to the selected cluster/partition.
 Only request a GPU if you are sure the app *can and will* use the GPU effectively.
    * - Pre-run scriptlet
-     - Optionally add shell commands to your job before launching the app.
+     - Add optional shell commands to your job before launching the app.
-       Examples: loading extra modules that you need within the app, sourcing a specific script, or defining specific environment variable(s).
+       For example, loading extra modules that you need within the app, sourcing a specific script, or defining specific environment variables.
+   * - Working Directory
+     - Specify the working directory for your app, or use the handy ``Select Path`` button below the text field to select it from a file browser.

 .. warning::